Kimskogfelter/Super-mario/README.md

 #### BUGS

 - when I was finishing the page i noticed that the content on the index page wasnt centered on all devices.
+To  fix the issue i added min-height to both the html and body, and then the index-body which solved the issue because the body height tas stuck to the center of the page before that.

 #### LIGHTHOUSE